httpwg/wg-materials/interim-13-08/minutes.md

+# HTTPbis Minutes

+Hamburg Interim Meeting

 ## Monday

-Mark showed a pretty picture of Berlin and Note Well Not clear if we can usefully do interop testing in Hamburg

-Several people have QA people testing HTTP2, but they don't seem to participate in HTTPBis discussions.

-Several companies rather

-Mark is talking about Berlin IETF summary
+### Berlin Meeting Summary

 In the next month or so outstanding issues on HTTP/1.1 should be closed.
 4 weeks IETF LC, then 4 weeks till IESG telechat after

 A new issue about use of TLS in HTTP/1.1 and HTTP/2.0

 Server have control about whether a connection is encrypted or not.
 Clients don't have much control.
 This need to change

 A joint session with Transport Area people.
 Alison presented HTTP/2.0 issues from Transport prospective.

 It was a lively discussion.
 Transport people want to help HTTPBis.

+### Draft -04 Implementation

 Mark is showing wiki with the list of known implementations